Age of Conan: Hyborian Adventures

 - Age of Titles

-- Allegedly Free Game: Although a lot of the game is now free to play; less than half of the character types are available for free, and large amounts of the mid- to high-level content is available only to paid subscribers, or as a separate purchase.
-This includes the entire Khitai region outside the hub city; as well as Khitai character models.
+- Allegedly Free Game: Although a lot of the game is now free to play, several of the mid- and high-level areas are available only to paid subscribers, or as a separate purchase.
+This includes the entire Khitai region outside the hub city - as well as Khitan as a cultural origin.
 Certain gameplay mechanics and abilities are also limited to paid subscribers.
 Nevertheless, the advertising really pounds on the "Free To Play" thing.

 - An Adventurer Is You: Played pretty much straight, with many classes falling into the traditional roles.
 However, there are also some uncommon hybrid classes as well.